SingularityKChen/dl_accelerator/README.md

 This project is a deep learning accelerator implementation in Chisel.
 The architecture of the accelerator is based on Eyeriss v2.

 And it will extend some custom RISC-V instructions in the near future.

 ## Run

-You can use `mill` in idea after this command
+After clone it, you can use `mill` in idea after this command:

 ```bash
 mill mill.scalalib.GenIdea/idea